Close

 View all posts

-Key takeaways:
+Key takeaways

-• Dogs can develop allergies to specific proteins found in cat dander, saliva, and urine, which can potentially lead to uncomfortable symptoms.
+• Dogs can develop allergies to specific proteins found in cat dander, saliva, and urine, which can lead to uncomfortable symptoms.

 • Recognizing early signs of allergic reactions in dogs is crucial for their health.
 These include symptoms like persistent scratching, sneezing, and changes in eating habits.